shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 * `HttpCache` plugin is no longer handled by the Plugin manager.
 Use the `Performance` window to enable/configure the Http cache instead
 * `\Shopware\Models\Emotion\Repository::getListQuery` function replaced by `getListingQuery`.

+## 5.0.0 RC2
+* SEO URL generation variable "statistic" has been translated and corrected to "static"
+* Theme config elements can now define, over the attributes array, if they are less compatible.
+Example: `attributes => ['lessCompatible' => false]`, default is set to true.
+* Implement plugin bootstrap helper functions: addHttpCacheRoute and removeHttpCacheRoute, to add and remove http cache routes.
+* Refactor getRandomArticle function of sArticles.
+Shopware_Modules_Articles_GetPromotionById_FilterSqlRandom event removed.
+* `Mark VAT ID number as required` moved to `Login / Registration` in `Basic Settings`.
+All other VAT ID validation options were removed.
+If you need VAT ID validation functionalities, please use the VAT ID Validation plugin available on the store.
+    * `sAdmin::sValidateVat()` removed
+* Removed supplier description on article detail page to prevent duplicated content for google remote crawling
+* Fix duplicate name parameter for backend extjs stores inside the config module.
+Repository class name sent before as `name` parameter.
+Now the stores uses `_repositoryClass` as parameter.

 ## Further changes
 You can find a complete list of all changes in the release package in the file `upgrade.md`